Manayunk, Philadelphia: A More Accessible Neighborhood

 Form Portal

 Something that we found during our research was how many forms small businesses need to submit yearly to be eligible to keep the doors open.
 It is fundamental for small businesses to stay on top of their forms.
-Many forms that small businesses needed to fill out were paper forms that were extremely hard to navigate and difficult to fill out.

 We decided to create a form portal that would be attached to the neighborhood of Manayunk so business owners could submit their permits and forms electronically.
-We also created a portal that small business owners could access to keep track of their forms submitted and see the progress.

 Mobile Experience